Irish Names for Cats - With Meanings

 See files for Cats

-- Names for cats should be relatively short and easy to understand.
-Cats learn to identify their names just like dogs do, and you can make it easier by choosing a name that's around two syllables long.
+- Keep it short: names for cats should be relatively short and easy to understand.
+Cats learn to identify their names just like dogs do, and you can make it easier by choosing a name that's no more than two syllables long.
+Short names are also easier for you to say repeatedly.

-- Choose a unique name.
-In fact, the most popular cat names in Ireland overlap with popular baby names, and most of them are of English origin.
-However, Celtic names are less common and calling your pet will feel more special.
+- Choose a unique name: the most popular cat names in Ireland overlap with popular baby names, and most of them are of English origin.
+However, Celtic names are less common and choosing one of these names for your cat will feel more special.
+A unique name can also reflect the distinctive character of your cat.

 Irish names for male cats